Avoid delays by understanding the IRB process from protocol submission to review, revision, and approval.

 - study procedures (narrative description of the steps involved in an experiment)

-- standard operating procedures (related to biospecimen collection)
+- standard operating procedures (related to biospecimen collection or device use)

 - letter/email of support or permission (if applicable)